edithturn/42-silicon-valley-netwhat/README.md

-# Netwhat
+# Netwhat :fish: :dragon_face:
 This project is an introduction to **network  problematics**.

 **Netwhat** will allow you to discover the **network** and to learn about its inner workings.
 This will allow you to understand how some things work that you already use in your everyday life.

-**Before to Start**
-Study study the section **"Basic Concepts"**, the topics described below.
+Before to Start, study study the section **"Basic Concepts"**, the topics described below.
 When you're ready start with your training:

-:fish: :dragon_face:

 ```python
 python nwtwhat_app.py